gpstar81/GPStar-proton-pack/CYCLOTRON.md

 Regardless of solution you will need to split apart the Cyclotron Lid which is secured at 6 locations around the lid.
 Gently prying under the plastic near the N-Filter on the inside of the lid will be the first screw posts cold-welded to the lid.
 A firm but slow twist should break the bond and begin to separate the halves.
 To re-secure, the best option is to drill through the center of each obvious cold weld on the inner lid and use small screws to attach the halves back together.

-## Frutto Technology 5-LED Replacements
+## Frutto Technology Cyclotron Lid Lights

 ### Installation Guide Video